drbean/edit/likaiway/zhao_IJIE_R1_Proof.md

 the greater the perceived RT and gait disturbance.

 Poor illumination is another environmental cause of tripping and even falling (Huang et al., 2013).
-Nonetheless, in an earlier study (Li et al., 2019b), approximately a third of the participants reported NO RISK and more than 50% of the participants reported LOW RISK before walking in the dimmed condition.
+However, results of this study challenge that generalization.
+In an earlier study (Li et al., 2019b), approximately a third of the participants reported NO RISK and more than 50% of the participants reported LOW RISK before walking in the dimmed condition.
 Similar results were found in the current study.
 The participants made their SRRT~b~ choices primarily on the basis of their visual inspection of the walkway in front of them.
 The SRRT~a~, on the other hand, was reached on the basis of the experience crossing the barrier.
+It is thus to be expected that illumination would be determinative of SRRT.
 But, the only significant factor affecting both the SRRT~b~ and SRRT~a~ in the current study was barrier height.
 Illumination, barrier type, and barrier color were all insignificant.
 This is inconsistent with the findings in the